plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/root/11.png)

-Now that we have root access to the machine, it would be trivial to stop Dwight's "Doomsday Device", or set up persistent access and do anything else we wanted to do.
+Now that we have root access to the machine it would be trivial to stop Dwight's "Doomsday Device", or set up persistent access and do anything else we wanted to do.
 I will thank the creator for this very fun, creative challenge.
 I thoroughly enjoyed it.

 ---